Proposing a Self-Supporting Professional Master’s Degree Program

 - how delivery will ensure excellent student-instructor and student-student participation and academic exchange;

-- whether faculty, lecturers, or GSIs will be utilized for sections
+- whether faculty, lecturers, or GSIs will be utilized for sections; and

 - integrity of student assessments to prevent academic fraud.

 Section 6.
 Resource Requirements

-(Self-Supporting policy allows for a phase-in period during which a SSGPDP may not be able to recoup its full costs.
-Consult with the Budget Office on how this program will be phased-in.)
+(Self-Supporting policy allows for a phase-in period during which an SSGPDP may not be able to recoup its full costs.
+Consult with the Campus Finance Lead on how this program will be phased-in.)

 A. Proposers must contact Campus Finance Lead Hugh Graham to obtain and complete the budget spreadsheet.
 Include the budget spreadsheet and explain it narratively–how program fees were derived (include comparisons with peer programs), summarize program costs, program income, the phase-in plan for the program, and why it should be sustainable within three years.
 Specify the source and nature of any financial support, including start-up funds and loan(s).
 Include a statement from the campus finance lead confirming review of the spreadsheet.